14 Data Cleaning

 Note

-1. Recode variables
+1. Recode variables.

 • If your categorical value codes (see Chapter 9.5) do not match your data dictionary, now is the time to recode those (e.g., you expected “no” = 1, but the data exported as “no” = 14)

-• You can also recode any variables as planned in your data dictionary (e.g., a reverse coded item)
+• You can also recode any variables as planned in your data dictionary (e.g., a reverse coded item) (see Figure 14.9)

-Reverse coding a variable
+Reverse coding a variable.

-Figure 14.9: Reverse coding a variable
+Figure 14.9: Reverse coding a variable.

-1. Construct additional variables
+1. Construct additional variables.

 • This is not the time to construct analysis-specific variables.
 This is the time to create or calculate variables that should always be a part of the core study dataset.
 These variables should be chosen by your data management working group early on and added to your data dictionary.
+Examples of variables you might add:

-• time component (e.g., wave, time, year)
+• time components (e.g., wave)

 • measure composite or summary scores